grafana/writers-toolkit/docs/sources/write/references/index.md

 Therefore, the current advice is that `relref`s should only be used for links within the current project.
 {{% /admonition %}}

-### Determine relref destinations
+### Determine `relref` shortcode destinations

-Hugo resolves URL path based relrefs from the page bundle, and not the page itself.

-For example, with the following directory structure:
+With the following directory structure:

 ```
 docs